Observability for heat equations with time-dependent analytic memory: Introduction

-\begin{theorem} Let $Q\subset\mathbb R^+ \times \Omega$ be a nonempty measurable subset, and let $T>0$.
-Then, for the following statements, the former leads to the latter: \begin{itemize} \item[(i)] The triplet $(Q,0,T)$ satisfies the MOC. \item[(ii)] There is a $C>0$ such that
+5pt The main result of this paper is as follows. \begin{theorem} Let $M$ be a nonzero real analytic function over $[0,+\infty)$.
+Let $T>S> 0$ and $Q$ be a nonempty measurable subset of $(0,+\infty) \times \Omega$.
+The following two statements are equivalent: \begin{itemize} \item [(i)] The triplet $(Q,S,T)$ satisfies the MOC.